Gender marking in job titles: Examples

-Debate

-A change to gender-neutral job titles can be controversial.
-This debate reflects the debate over gender-neutral language in general.
+Evolution over time

 The case for switching to gender-neutral job titles usually makes an ideological argument, that gender-specific job titles at some level promote sexism in the workplace.
 For example, fire chiefs have argued that when the public uses the term "fireman" instead of "firefighter", it reinforces the popular image that firefighting is only a job for men, and thus makes it difficult for them to recruit women.
-Studies found that people assume maleness when they read job titles with -man, and they found that women were less likely to apply to jobs that used -man in their application.
+Studies found that people assume maleness when they read job titles with -man, and they found that women were less likely to apply to jobs that used -man in their application or that used gender-coded words such as "dominate" or "aggressive."

 During the 19th century, attempts to overlay Latin grammar rules onto English required the use of feminine endings in nouns ending with -ess.
 This produced words like doctress and professoress and even lawyeress, all of which have fallen out of use; though waitress, stewardess, and actress are in modern use.

 Use of the term chairman remains widespread in predominantly male sectors of society, but chairperson or chair is now widespread in society in general, at least in the US, Canada and increasingly in the UK.
 For example, the boards of most Fortune 500 companies in the United States are presided over by a "chairman" and also the overwhelming majority of the (FTSE 100) companies in the United Kingdom have a "chairman", while committees in the United States House of Representatives are presided over by a "chair", as of 2009.
 Since most of these are, however, men, a more correct description of the current language situation needs to consider use in organisations whose chairperson is a woman.
 Less than half of the members of the American Heritage Dictionary's usage panel accept the use of the word chairman in describing a woman.

 Some usage guides, such as The Cambridge Guide to English Usage, advocate gender-neutral language in circumstances where all sexes are meant to be included.
 For instance, a business might advertise that it is looking for a new chair or chairperson rather than chairman.
 Gender-neutral language discourages chairman, on the grounds that some readers would assume women and those of other genders are implicitly excluded from responding to an advertisement using this word.

 Feminist Philosophy of Language, a guide on sexism in language and feminist language reform, also discourages the usage of man and -man as gender-neutral because it has male bias and erases women under a masculine word.
 They also discourage titles like "lady doctor" because it makes men the default and implies that the ability and competence of workers, in this case a doctor, are dependent on their sex.

+The United States military has also examined traditional job titles, in line with the 2016 decision to allow women to serve in all combat jobs.